vhnam/vibe-connect-docs/src/content/docs/en/target-customers.md

 title: Target Customers
 ---

-# Target Customers

-## Target Customers: VibeConnect

-Identifying your Target Customers means pinpointing the specific individuals who will primarily **use** your product and those who will **pay** for your product.
-For **VibeConnect**, you have two distinct personas:

----

-## 1. The Core User: The Intimacy Seeker
+## The Core User: The Intimacy Seeker

 This persona drives daily usage, content creation, and word-of-mouth adoption of **VibeConnect**.